deroneriksson/python-wsi-preprocessing/docs/index.md

 For the `filter_remove_small_objects()` function, if a `min_size` value of 3000 results in a masking level over 95%, the function will try with a lower `min_size` value (1500) and the masking level will be checked.
 These `min_size` reductions will continue until the masking level isn't over 95%.

+Examining our full set of images using `multiprocess_apply_filters_to_images()`, we can identify slides that are at risk for overmasking.
+We can create a list of these slide numbers and use `multiprocess_apply_filters_to_images()` with this list of slide numbers to generate our HTML filters page that allows us to visually inspect the filters applied to this set of slides.

 ```
 overmasked_slides = [1, 21, 29, 37, 43, 88, 116, 126, 127, 142, 145, 173, 196, 220, 225, 234, 238, 284, 292, 294, 304,